 - Redesign future product to eliminate the hazard.

 - Change the model or serial number for redesigned product.

 - Where changes are made to existing stock, distinguish from recalled products by labelling.

 - Nominate one person to coordinate and monitor progress of the recall.

 - Notify distributors, wholesalers, importers, agents and retailers immediately and in writing.
-Copy this to the Ministry of Consumer Affairs for information by email or telephone 0508 627 774.
+Copy this to Trading Standards for information by email or telephone 0508 627 774.

 - Notify any other relevant agencies* (see below).

 - Arrange for disposal, replacement or repair of recalled products.